REBECCA VIVASH

 I run a regular group supervision for therapists new to private practice, which is hugely beneficial in developing confidence, sharing strategies and interventions and creating sustainable and successful practices.

-I really enjoy working as a mentor to new therapists starting up or early in their private practice journey.
+I really enjoy working as a mentor to new qualified therapists starting up or are in the early stages of establishing their private practice.

 I remember feeling frustrated, I knew after working within various agency settings that I was ready to start my practice and committed wholeheartedly to working within the boundaries of my level of knowledge and expertise at the time but it still felt like I would be looked upon with disproval for taking the leap too early.

-I was lucky to have a fantastic supervisor who also held my hand through the business side of setting up and sustaining a successful therapy practice, however I realise that not all supervisors are equipped with the knowledge to do this.
+I was lucky to have had the privilege of working with an exceptional supervisor who not only guided me clinically but also provided invaluable assistance in navigating the intricacies of setting up and sustaining a successful therapy practice.
+I do, however, realise that not all supervisors are equipped with the knowledge to do this.

-I provide a mentoring service that bridges the gap between clinical supervision, coaching and training, providing you with the knowledge, skills and confidence to make a really successful and sustainable business.
+Through my mentorship program, I aim to bridge the gap between clinical supervision, coaching, and training, equipping you with the knowledge, skills, and confidence required to establish a thriving, ethical, and sustainable practice.

 I currently provide supervision to professionals in the education and welfare sectors, working closely with staff who work with children who have experienced complex and developmental trauma.
 My work extends to a variety of roles, including safeguarding teams, head teachers and pastoral staff, all of whom benefit from robust supervision to reflect on and explore the impact of their work and indeed home life on their emotional wellbeing as well as providing a space for considering team dynamics and how to improve relationships within the workplace.